-UK amphibious doctrine has for some time seen a heavily opposed landing as a last resort and the assumption is that because of the proliferation of anti ship and anti tank guided weapons any such approach would be suicidal without the strongest level of battle space preparation.
-The true value of an amphibious capability is being able to appear in an area that is only lightly defended, secure an area inland using heliborne troops and establish a beach head before johny foreigner realises what has happened.
-Amphibious operations encompass a wide range of activity but the amount of vehicles, stores and personnel even a light role unit requires means that logistics are key.
+UK amphibious doctrine has for some time seen a heavily opposed landing as a last resort and the assumption is that because of the proliferation of anti-ship and anti-tank guided weapons any such approach would be suicidal without the strongest level of battlespace preparation.
+The true value of an amphibious capability is being able to appear in an area that is only lightly defended, secure an area inland using heliborne troops and establish a beachhead before Johny foreigner realises what has happened.
+Amphibious operations encompass a wide range of activity but the number of vehicles, stores and personnel even a light role unit requires means that logistics are key.

 Once the pointy sharp stick stuff has been done, the logistics follow up will generally include the Bay class LSD(A) and combinations of LCU Mk10’s and Mexeflotes to get the bulk of the stores onshore.
-As capable as this is, a deep water port with container handling and roro facilities will for any operation of decent scale, be a pre requisite for continuing operations.
-The Points class RORO ships and commercial vessels will then bring the bulk of the materiel.
+As capable as this is, a deep water port with container handling and RORO facilities will for any operation of decent scale, be a prerequisite for continuing operations.
+The Points class RORO ships and commercial vessels will then bring the bulk of the material.
 Of course, not all operations start with an amphibious assault and not all operations are of such a scale that they need a deep water port.

 These diverse systems have evolved into the UK Mexeflote and very impressive US JLOTS, seen below in a couple of videos.